Introduction

 FipA is required for proper swimming motility and flagellum formation

-We first generated strains with individual deletions of the fipA and flhF genes.
-Strikingly, absence of FipA in V. parahaemolyticus completely abolished swimming motility in soft-agar medium, to the same degree as cells lacking FlhF (Fig. 2A).
+To explore the role of FipA with respect to flagellation, we generated mutant strains with individual deletions of the fipA and flhF genes.
+Strikingly, absence of FipA in V. parahaemolyticus completely abolished swimming motility in soft-agar medium to the same degree as cells lacking FlhF (Fig. 2A).
 Furthermore, single-cell tracking of planktonic V. parahaemolyticus cells confirmed that cells lacking FipA were completely non-motile and behaved identical to cells lacking FlhF (Fig. 2B).
 Importantly, ectopic expression of FipA in the ΔfipA strain restored the strain’s swimming ability to wild-type levels (Fig. 2B), further supporting that it is the deletion of fipA that results in the phenotype and not polar effects resulting from the fipA deletion.
 The C-terminal FipA-sfGFP fusion used throughout this paper also restored the phenotype (Fig. 2B), indicating that the fusion protein is fully functional.
+The swimming phenotypes in the absence of FipA could result from defects in either flagellum assembly or in the flagellar motor performance.
+To differentiate between these possibilities, we examined V. parahaemolyticus by transmission electron microscopy (TEM) (Fig. 2D, E).
+Planktonic cells lacking either FlhF or FipA, showed a complete absence of flagella on the bacterial surface, while a single polar flagellum was observed in ∼50 % of wild-type cells (Fig. 2D, E).

 FipA is required for correct flagellum formation.

-Based on this set of experiments, we concluded that FipA and FlhF are essential for normal formation of polar flagella in all three bacterial model species, but their precise function might be different.
+Based on this set of experiments, we concluded that FipA and FlhF are essential for normal formation of polar flagella.

 FipA and HubP ensure proper localization of FlhF to the cell pole

 As our previous results showed an interaction between FipA and FlhF, we analyzed if the intracellular localization of FlhF was influenced by FipA.
-In this regard, we used functional translational fusions of FlhF to fluorescent proteins expressed from its native site on the chromosome in V. parahaemolyticus, P. putida and S. putrefaciens (Supplementary Figs. S4 and S5; Arroyo-Pérez and Ringgaard 2021; Rossmann et al. 2015).
+In this regard, we used functional translational fusions of FlhF to fluorescent proteins expressed from its native site on the chromosome in V. parahaemolyticus (Supplementary Figs. S4 and S5; Arroyo-Pérez and Ringgaard 2021).

-In V. parahaemolyticus, FlhF localized either diffusely in the cytoplasm or to the cell pole as previously reported (Arroyo-Pérez and Ringgaard 2021).
-However, a significant delocalization of FlhF from the cell pole occurred in the absence of FipA (Fig. 3A-C).
+We observed that FlhF localized either diffusely in the cytoplasm or to the cell pole as previously reported (Arroyo-Pérez and Ringgaard 2021).
+However, a significant delocalization of FlhF from the cell pole occurred in the absence of FipA (Fig. 3A-C; Supplementary Fig. 6).
 Particularly, FlhF was diffusely localized in ∼37% of cells or localized to the cell pole in a uni- and bi-polar manner in ∼45% and ∼19%, respectively, compared to wild-type cells (Fig. 3B).
-Absence of FipA significantly reduced localization of FlhF to the cell pole with a concomitant increase in diffusely localized FlhF (70%; Fig. 3A-C).
+Absence of FipA significantly reduced localization of FlhF to the cell pole with a concomitant increase in diffusely localized FlhF (70%; Fig. 3A-C, Supplementary Fig. 6).
 Furthermore, the foci of FlhF at the cell pole in the absence of FipA were significantly dimmer compared to wild-type FlhF foci (Fig. 3D), indicating that the amount of FlhF localized to the cell pole is lower in the absence of FipA.
 Importantly, even though FlhF was still able to localize to the cell pole in a certain number of cells lacking FipA, no flagellum was formed in this background (Fig. 2D-E), thus indicating that FipA not only is required for proper polar recruitment of FlhF, but also for the stimulation of flagellum formation.

 Localization of FlhF depends on FipA and HubP.

 (A) Representative micrographs of the indicated strains of V. parahaemoloyticus expressing FlhF-sfGFP from its native promoter.
 Upper panel shows the DIC image, the lower panel the corresponding fluorescence image.
 Fluorescent foci are highlighted by white arrows.
 Scale bar = 2 μm.
+For an enlargment see Supplementary Fig. 6.
 (B) Demographs displaying FlhF-sfGFP fluorescence intensity along the cell length within the experiments shown in (A).
 (C) Quantification of localization patterns and (D) foci fluorescence intensity of the fluorescence microscopy experiment presented in (A).
 The data was combined from the given number (N) of cells combined from three biological replicates.
 (E) Representative micrographs of the indicated P. putida strains expressing FlhF-sfGFP from its native promoter.
 The upper panels show the DIC and the lower panels the corresponding fluorescence images.
 Fluorescent foci are marked by small white arrows.
 The scale bar equals 5 µm.
 The low intensity of the foci did not allow a quantitative analysis of foci intensities or the generation of demographs.
+For an enlargement of the micrographs see Supplementary Fig. 7.
 (F) Quantification of FlhF-sfGFP localization patterns in the corresponding strains of P. putida from the experiments shown in (E).
-Corresponding data on the localization of FlhF in S. putrefaciens is displayed in Supplementary Figure S6.
+Corresponding data on the localization of FlhF in S. putrefaciens is displayed in Supplementary Fig. 8.

 Given the role of HubP in cell pole organization and its reported interaction with FlhF (Yamaichi et al, 2012), we also analyzed the localization of FlhF in the absence of HubP.
-As for FipA mutants, recruitment of FlhF to the cell pole was reduced in the absence of HubP (Fig. 3A-C).
-Strikingly, in the double deletion strain ΔfipA ΔhubP, FlhF did not localize as foci at the cell pole at all but was instead localized diffusely in the cytoplasm in 100% of cells (Fig. 3A-C).
-Immunoblot analysis showed that the difference in localization of FlhF-sfGFP was not due to differences in expression levels (Supplementary Fig. S5A).
+As for FipA mutants, recruitment of FlhF to the cell pole was reduced in the absence of HubP (Fig. 3A-C, Supplementary Fig. 6).
+Strikingly, in the double deletion strain ΔfipA ΔhubP, FlhF did not localize as foci at the cell pole at all but was instead localized diffusely in the cytoplasm in 100% of cells (Fig. 3A-C, Supplementary Fig. 6).
+Immunoblot analysis showed that the difference in localization of FlhF-sfGFP was not due to differences in expression levels or protein stability (Supplementary Fig. S5).

-Altogether, these data show that both FipA and HubP work together to promote normal polar localization of FlhF.
+Altogether, these data suggest that both FipA and HubP work together to promote normal polar localization of FlhF.

 Activity of FipA depends on FlhF and on its transmembrane domain.